DivyaPendam/Credit-Card-Report/README.md

 Power Bi Dashboard
 Credit Card Transaction Analysis with Power Bi :This project leveraged power bi and excel to analyse credit card transaction data.

-the Goal:Developed insightful dashboards for better understanding of the trends.
+The Goal:Developed insightful dashboards for better understanding of the trends.

 Cleaning up the data:1]Removed duplicates and irrelevant columns.
 2]Ensured data types are accurate.